JLInF97/PSWebGUI/docs/Write-CredentialForm.md

 ```

 ## DESCRIPTION
-Write and display a web page with a basic form to enter credentials.
+Writes and displays a web page with a basic form to enter credentials.
 The form has user and password inputs and a submit button.

 By default, the function writes the labels for the inputs and the button, form title and description, but this is all customizable using parameters.